Back to table of contentsCredit: Unknown

 Error prevention is the idea that user interfaces, when they can, should always prevent errors rather than giving feedback that they occurred (or worse yet, just letting them happen).
 Here is a violation of this principle in Apple's Contacts application that once caused me a bunch of problems:

 Study this for a bit.
 Can you see the problem?
 There are two adjacent commands that do very different things.
 See it yet?
 Okay, here it is: "Go to my card" (which is a frequent command for navigating to the address book card that represents you) is right next to "Make this my card" (which is whoever you have selected in the application.)
 First of all, why would anyone ever want to make someone else have their identity in their address book?
 Second, because these are right next to each other, someone could easily change their identity to someone else.
 Third, when you invoke this command, there's no feedback that it's been done.
 So when I did this the first time, and browsed to a page where my browser autofilled my information into a form, suddenly it thought I was my grandma.
 Tracking down why took a lot of time.Recognition versus recall is an interesting one.
-Recognition is the idea that users can see the options in an interface rather than having to memorize and recall them.
-The classic example of this is a command line, which forces you to remember everything you could possibly type, compared to a menu, which displays all of the commands you can invoke.
+Recognition is the idea that users can see the options in an interface rather than having to memorize and remember them.
+The classic comparison for this heuristic is a menu, which allows you to recognize the command you want to invoke by displaying all possible options, versus a command line, which forces you to recall everything you could possibly type.
 Of course, command lines have other useful powers, but these are heuristics: they're not always right.

 Flexibility and user efficiency is the idea that common tasks should be fast to do and possible to do in many ways.
 Will users be saving a lot?
 Add a keyboard shortcut, add a button, support auto-save (better yet, eliminate the need to save, as on the web and in most OS X applications).
 More modern versions of this design principle connect to universal design, which tries to accomodate the diversity of user needs, abilities, and goals by offering many ways to use the functionality in an application.